Oriented Matroids and Combinatorial Neural Codes: Categories of codes, matroids, and rings

 This function takes as input a codeword $\sigma \in \sfW^+ \cM_2$.
 If $i \in f^{-1}(\sigma)$, then it takes the value $1$, and if $i \notin f^{-1}(\sigma)$ then it takes the value $0$.
 If $f(i) = \lop$, then the function is identically zero.
 If $f(i) \neq \lop$, then $x_i \circ [\sigma \mapsto f^{-1}(\sigma)]$ is equal to $x_{f(i)}$, proving that the monomial maps $(\sfD \circ \sfS)(\phi_f)$ and $(\sfR \circ \sfW^+)(\phi_f)$ are the same. \end{proof}

 \Cref{thm:foc} (proven by \cref{P:faithfulnotfull,P:Ifunctor,prop:D_functor,prop:D_commutes}) gives us a new lens to see the neural ideal.
 In essence, neural codes can be seen as a relaxation of oriented matroids.
 The neural ideal is a generalization of the oriented matroid ideal to the less constrained category of neural codes.
-Further, \cref{prop:D_functor,prop:D_commutes} demonstrates an analogy between the duality between a neural code and its combinatorial relations and the duality between topes and circuits.
-In particular, in the special case when a neural code arises from an oriented matroid, the codewords correspond to topes and the elements of the canonical form correspond to circuits. \cref{L:CFcircuitaxioms}, that the elements of the canonical form partially follow the circuit axioms, strengthens this analogy.
+Further, \cref{prop:D_functor,prop:D_commutes} demonstrates that the duality between a neural code and its combinatorial relations is analogous to the duality between topes and circuits.
+In particular, in the special case when a neural code arises from an oriented matroid, the codewords correspond to topes and the elements of the canonical form correspond to circuits. \cref{L:CFcircuitaxioms}, which states that the elements of the canonical form partially follow the circuit axioms, strengthens this analogy.